42-alex/react/README.md

 ---

-## How to add class in map method conditionally
+## How to add css class in map method conditionally

 ```const TodoList = (props) => {
     // ...